-- low levels of trading volume for our shares; - capital-raising or other transactions that are, or may in the future be, dilutive to existing stockholders or that involve the issuance of debt securities; - delays in our clinical trials, negative clinical trial results or adverse regulatory decisions relating to our product candidates; - adverse fluctuations in our revenues or operating results or financial results that otherwise fall below the market's expectations; - · disappointing developments concerning our cell therapy product candidates; - positive developments concerning our cell therapy product candidates that lead to the need for additional capital to complete the development process; and - · legal challenges, disputes and/or other adverse developments impacting our patents or other proprietary rights that protect our products.
+- low levels of trading volume for our shares; - capital-raising or other transactions that are, or may in the future be, dilutive to existing stockholders or that involve the issuance of debt securities; - delays in our clinical trials, negative clinical trial results or adverse regulatory decisions relating to our product candidates; - adverse fluctuations in our revenues or operating results or financial results that otherwise fall below the market's expectations; - disappointing developments concerning our cell therapy product candidates; - positive developments concerning our cell therapy product candidates that lead to the need for additional capital to complete the development process; and - legal challenges, disputes and/or other adverse developments impacting our patents or other proprietary rights that protect our products.

 In addition, broader external events, such as news concerning economic or market conditions in the general economy or within our industry, the activities of our competitors, changes (or the threat of changes) in U.S. or foreign government regulations impacting the life sciences industry or the movement of capital into or out of our industry, are likely to affect the price of our common stock.
+Geopolitical events, including the continued threat of terrorism and the impact of military and other action, including military actions involving Russia and Ukraine, could impact our stock price as well.
 There can be no assurance that the market price of our common stock will not continue to fluctuate or decline significantly in the future.